 The Best Clients for Short-Term Medical Plans

 Individuals who are in between jobs may benefit from a short-term health plan if they no longer have employer coverage, need insurance quickly, and do not qualify for a premium subsidy through the marketplace due to their income level.
-Additionally, young adult clients who may be aging out of their parents’ plan may be good clients for short-term health plans, if they’re looking to buy more time before purchasing a major medical insurance plan.

 Individuals who may be struggling to find health insurance due to expenses or options available may have an easier time with securing short-term health insurance.

 Broadly speaking, individuals who may be struggling to find health insurance due to expenses or options available may have an easier time with securing short-term health insurance.
-Clients who missed the ACA Open Enrollment Period (OEP) and do not qualify for a special enrollment period (SEP) make excellent clients for short-term health insurance.
-Those clients who are older and waiting for their Medicare Annual Election Period (AEP) may also find that having a safety net of coverage allows them to feel more comfortable.
+Clients who missed the ACA OEP and do not qualify for an SEP make excellent clients for short-term health insurance.

-Short-term health plans can be beneficial for certain individuals, however, not everyone can qualify for these plans.
+Short-term health plans can be beneficial for certain individuals; however, not everyone can qualify for these plans.

 Things to Be Aware Of